iLikeToBeAnonymous/GitHub_CheatSheet/Powershell_Cheatsheet.md

 # A Where-Object with a naked property filter
 (Get-ScheduledTask -TaskName "Microsoft*" | Select-Object "*").CimInstanceProperties | Where-Object -Property Name -like 'Author'; Write-Output($_);
 ```
-I want to telegraph the idea that each of the above three lines produce identical results, so I only included the results once below to save space.
+I want to reiterate that each of the above three lines produce identical results, so I only included the results once below to save space.
 (Note: on my computer, each line produced three objects)
 <details><summary><em>Click to expland the console results for the above three commands.</em></summary>

 ```PowerShell